Pylons/pyramid/docs/narr/project.rst

 #.
 Line 2 imports the ``Root`` class from :mod:`myproject.resources` that we
    use later.

 #.
-Lines 4-12 define a function that returns a :app:`Pyramid` WSGI
+Lines 4-12 define a function named ``main`` that returns a :app:`Pyramid`
-   application.
+   WSGI application.
 This function is meant to be called by the :term:`PasteDeploy` framework as a result of running ``paster serve``.

    Within this function, application configuration is performed.